 This University of Chicago trial found dual treatment with chemotherapy drugs cisplatin and pemetrexed improved survival over treatment with cisplatin alone.
 The combination remains the go-to approach for chemotherapy today.

 The multicenter trial followed more than 400 peritoneal patients treated with surgery and Hyperthermic Intraperitoneal Chemotherapy (HIPEC), an advanced heated chemotherapy technique.
-The trial improved the effectiveness of HIPEC, offering a median survival of nearly 4.5 years.
+It proved the effectiveness of HIPEC, which offered median survival of nearly 4.5 years.

 A randomized trial involving 12 U.K. hospitals found the aggressive extrapleural pneumonectomy (EPP) surgery for pleural mesothelioma offered no benefit and possibly harms patients.
 Still, some specialists recommend this treatment, and their patients have lived longer lives because of it.